 There are many types of Phulkari, each with its unique style:

-The entire fabric is covered with dense embroidery, leaving no empty spaces.
+Covers the entire fabric with dense embroidery, leaving no empty spaces.

-It is often used for bridal wear and is famous for its luxurious appeal.
+It is often used for bridal wear and is famouss for its luxurious appeal.

 Traditionally given to brides by their grandmothers as a wedding gift.